visualopsholdings/nodes/src/msg/README.md

 ```
 {
   "type": "addobject",
-  "objtype": "stream",
+  "objtype": "obj",
-  "name": "My new stream",
+  "name": "My new Obj",
   "me": "userid guid"
 }
 ```

-We find a policy just for "me" and create a new stream with that policy and return Ack.
+We find a policy just for "me" and create a new object with that policy and return Ack.

 #### Delete Object